Applications for the 2021-22 are available!

 Parents/guardians are responsible for paying for all meals served to their child(ren) - even meals served prior to applying or qualifying for free or reduced price meals.

 Proof of Eligibility: The information you provide may be verified at any time.
 You may be asked to send information to prove your student is eligible to receive free and reduce priced meals.
+We do conduct a formal verification (to be incompliance with USDA requirements for Child Nutrition Services) annually.
+If your household is selected to participate your prompt response will be appreciated.

 Hearing on Decision: If you do not agree with the decision on your student's application or the process used to prove income eligibility, you have the right to a fair hearing which may be arranged by calling or writing Child Nutrition Services, 1302 4th Street SW, Auburn WA 98001; 253-931-4972.